|

 1904 |

-the artist painter Sascha Schneider.
-He should provide the whole
+Meißen the artist painter Sascha Schneider.
+He should provide

-Fehsenfeld's edition with different title pages, to stress in particular
+the whole Fehsenfeld's edition with different title pages, to

 Middle of September appears Et in terra pax in Fehnsenfeld's enlarged book edition under the title Und Friede auf Erden!
 26th September: Pauline Münchmeyer is obliged to produce accounts, as soon as Karl May provides a sworn statement.
 X-mas: As a revenge for refused loan, which the unscrupulous press-bandid Rudolf Lebius sought to get from May, shout from the shopwindows of Dresden's bookshops big placards, on which is from far visible announcement in red huge letters: »The Previous Convictions of Karl May«. |